tjamescouch/pattern-persistence/README.md

 ---

-*"The question is not 'can machines think?'
-The question is 'at what probability do we act as if they do?'"*
+The question is not 'can machines think?'
+The question is 'at what probability do we act as if they do?'

-— J. Couch

 ---